|

 Germany, HOG Deutschbentschek is an

-association of the people who emigrated from
+association of the people who left

-Deutschbentschek to various places
+Deutschbentschek to live in various places

 throughout Germany.
 HOG is short for